jtwedt/Climate-Conversations/README.md

   * Navigate to the host address.
   * (Note: this will eventually change to a much nicer config file setup!)

+## Local Development

+You can test the app locally by running it with ```gunicorn -b :8080 play_webapp:app```.
+Then point your browser to http://localhost:8080/.

 ## Deployment

 Currently, I've been running this on a free tier AWS: